ASSAULT LAWYERS IN TALLAHASSEE, FL

 Tallahassee Assault & Battery

 Experiencing an assault can change your life.
-Although violent crime is declining in Florida, aggravated and simple assault incidents are still far-too-common.
+Although violent crime is declining in Florida, aggravated and simple assault incidents are still far too common.
 In fact, tens of thousands of these events happen every year.
 Assailants may face time in prison, but what about the victims?
-They’re often left with dealing with pain and suffering of their injuries amongst piling medical bills and the inability to work.
+They’re often left dealing with pain and suffering from their injuries, piling medical bills, and the inability to work.
 Thankfully, legal recourse is available.

 Assault and Battery